ShepChromebook/Vault/1 School/History/Notes/Articles of Confederation.md

 **3 Successes:**
 1. Winning the revolutionary war, Keeping the country together, [[Treaty of paris 1783]], Britain recognizing them,
 2. Land Ordinance of 1785 ...
-Organized / surveyed the (old NW) land into sellable plots.
+Land west of the Appalachians, north of the Ohio River, and east of the Mississippi River was to be divided into 10 separate states.
 3. ⭐ NW Ordinance 1787 - creates rules on the administration of the territories & rules for admission as a state.
   - Slavery prohibited in the Ohio river valley / NW territories.
   Wanted to be for family farmers, didnt want to compete with large-scale plantation farmers.